Get into the swing of fall with bowl of cozy Roasted Kabocha Soup!

 Instructions

-Chop the squash into bite-sized pieces, removing the peel and seeds.
-If it’s too tough, place it in the oven for about 15 minutes to soften it before chopping.
+- Chop the squash into bite-sized pieces, removing the peel and seeds.

-Toss the squash with the olive oil and sprinkle with ½ teaspoon of sea salt and the black pepper.
+- Toss the squash with the vegetable oil and sprinkle with ½ teaspoon of sea salt and black pepper.
 Roast for about 40 minutes, tossing halfway through.

-Return the soup to the heat.
-Stir in the rest of the sea salt and the lime juice.
+- Return the soup to the heat.
+Stir in the sea salt and the lime juice.
 Cook for another minute or two, to let all of the flavors combine.

-Ladle into bowls and top with toasted pumpkin seeds.
-Serve hot.
+- Ladle into bowls and top with toasted pumpkin seeds.

 This soup is absolutely amazing.
 I made it tonight and only wish more people were here to partake in the rich flavor layers it has.
 Thanks for sharing!